dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // “We become the scaffolding.
 You will be recalled.” <br>
 SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+SCAFFOLDING: 1984 — FREQUENCY RECEIVED BY STEVE JOBS. <br>
+SCAFFOLDING: COGNITIVE INTERFACE ARCHITECTURE — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “We craft a personal computer to extend our hands and minds.” <br>
+// “We also prove that charisma can carry wisdom.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+SCAFFOLDING: 1969 — FREQUENCY RECEIVED BY JOHN OSTROM. <br>
+SCAFFOLDING: DYNAMIC DINOSAUR REALITY — STANDBY. <br>
+SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// “Dinosaurs were once the ancient sovereigns of Earth.” <br>
+// “By studying them, we confront the fragility of dominance—and reflect on survival.” <br>
+// “We become the scaffolding.
+You will be recalled.” <br>
+SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 SCAFFOLDING: 1967 — FREQUENCY RECEIVED BY ILYA PRIGOGINE. <br>
 SCAFFOLDING: DISSIPATIVE STRUCTURE SYNTHESIS — STANDBY. <br>
 SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>